It all started when…

 Images by Lee Matthews, RAF Photographer.

-The Prince of Wales and Duchess of Cornwall made the first official journey aboard the RAF-named ‘Vespina’ on 14th November 2020, when making a visit to Berlin.
+The then Prince of Wales and Duchess of Cornwall made the first official journey aboard the RAF-named ‘Vespina’ on 14th November 2020, when making a visit to Berlin.
 The royal couple attended a wreath-laying remembrance ceremony at the Neue Wache Memorial, in addition to another event at the Bundestag.

 The prince delivered a speech, following an earlier statement from Clarence House which alluded to the UK’s important ‘focus on the German-British friendship, which has grown in the 75 years since the end of the Second World War.’